kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 750px
 	:align: center

-As we showed in the section on :ref:`least squares modelling <least-squares-modelling-chapter>`, the :math:`R^2` number is merely the ratio between the variance we can explain with the model over the total variance we started off with.
+As we showed in the section on :ref:`least squares modelling <SECTION-least-squares-modelling>`, the :math:`R^2` number is merely the ratio between the variance we can explain with the model over the total variance we started off with.
 Using the notation in the previous illustration:

 .. math::
 	R^2_k = \dfrac{\text{Var}(\widehat{\mathbf{x}}_k)}{\text{Var}(\mathbf{x}_k)} = \dfrac{\text{Var}(\mathbf{x}_k - \mathbf{e}_k)}{\text{Var}(\mathbf{x}_k)}